 So you want to know how to start a delivery business?
 Good for you!
 It’s not a bad idea at all, as we know that Covid-19 is creating an increased demand for home logistics delivery services.
-That being said, there’s a good way and a bad way to start a delivery service business or courier service.
+That being said, there’s a good way and a bad way to start your own delivery service or courier service business.

-This article is an ongoing series of articles on how best to start a delivery service business.
+This article is an ongoing series of articles on how best to start your own delivery service business.
 In this installment, we will look at ways for the business owner to create a competitive analysis.
 This will be extremely useful for any new small business that wants to make sure it will have a successful business plan, get potential customers, and ultimately create a successful business.
 Let’s get to it!

 Table of Contents

 Competitive Analysis 101

-We are Upper Route Planner, and our business is to provide you with fantastic route planning software for you as a delivery driver.
+We are Upper Route Planner, and our business is to provide you with fantastic route planning technology for you as a delivery driver.
 We also want our users to be successful, which is why we want to add this guide.
 So let’s great started!

 What is Competitive Analysis?

 A competitive analysis is a process by which a courier business owner will analyze all the competition in their service area and the business community.
 The purpose of the competitive analysis is to get data, information, and actionable insight to create a successful business.

 What type of information is analyzed?

 Business owners want to make sure that they fully understand many factors relative to the customers.
-The market, the customers, the product, clients’ needs, strengths, weaknesses, and much more.
+The market, the consumers, the business structure, the product, clients’ needs, strengths, weaknesses, and much more.

 What needs to be analyzed in the delivery service?

-In terms of a delivery service or courier service, the
+In terms of a delivery service or courier services, the questions are

 - Who is doing deliveries in the service area?

-- Do big companies have their own delivery service or do they hire external delivery services?
+- Do big companies have their own delivery operation wing or do they hire external delivery services?